 The Computer Engineering Program has several different options for advanced degrees:

-- A combined Five-year BS/MS with the BS in Computer Engineering and the MS in either Computer Science or Electrical and Computer Engineering.
+- A combined BS/MS with the BS in Computer Engineering and the MS is offered in either Computer Science or Electrical and Computer Engineering.
 This degree is only available to currently enrolled undergrad CE and EE students.
-More information about BS/MS degree can be found on the ECE and CS websites.
+More information about BS/MS degree can be found on the BS/MS in ECE and BS/MS in CS web pages.

-- MS and PhD degrees are offered in the Electrical and Computer Engineering Department in the area of Computer Engineering.
+- The Electrical and Computer Engineering Department offers MS and PhD degrees are offered in the area of Computer Engineering.
 Major areas of research include computer systems architecture, integrated systems and electronic design automation, nano-electronic device and system architecture, machine learning and applications, bio-inspired signal processing and architecture, and data-driven system design.
 Many ECE faculty are CE faculty members or have strong affiliations with the Computer Engineering Program.

 - The Computer Science Department offers MS and PhD degrees in Computer Science in which students can focus their coursework and research on CE-related areas and application domains.
 CS offers courses in advanced topics in areas including operating systems, distributed and programming systems, networking, computer security, computer vision, natural language processing (NLP), and machine learning.
 Research areas include computer architecture, the Internet-of-Things, energy-efficient computing, machine learning and NLP, and distributed systems, among others.
 Many CS faculty are CE faculty members or have strong affiliations with the Computer Engineering Program.